 Trying to find out: World-awareness; cultural understanding; creativity and problem solving – and within that, perhaps the ability to work with others to develop solutions.

-Again, there are no right and wrong answers here: if problems could be easily solved, then they would already no longer be problems.
+Again, there are no right and wrong answers here: if problems could be easily solved, then they would be no longer problems.

 Good Answer: Good clear evidence of general societal awareness and the ability to think clearly about current social issues.
 Evidence of the ability to quickly make a persuasive case, perhaps based on limited factual information, rather than rumour and speculation